-For loans made after July 1999, lending institutions are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan goes lower than 78 percent of your purchase price � but not when the loan reaches 22 percent equity.
-(There are some exceptions -like some "high risk' loans.)
-But if your equity rises to 20% (no matter what the original price was), you have the legal right to cancel PMI yourself (for mortgages made after July 1999) once your equity gets to 20 percent, regardless of the original purchase price.
+For loans closed after July 1999, lending institutions are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan falls under 78 percent of the purchase amount � but not at the point the loan reaches 22 percent equity.
+(A number of "higher risk" loan programs are excluded.)
+But you are able to cancel PMI yourself (for mortgages made after July 1999) once your equity gets to 20 percent, regardless of the original purchase price.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.